samuel-x/unimelb-notes/COMP30023/lec8.md

 ### Pthreads
 - POSIX standard for API for thread and synchonisation.
-- All threads have typ -lpthread
+- All threads have type -lpthread

 **Creating a thread**
 ```